 Lobbyists must register with the City Clerk’s office.
 The office keeps a list of all registered lobbyists and their clients available for public use.

-The City Clerk will post public notices, including Rule Postings, Election Notices, Firefighters', Police Officers' and EMS Personnel Civil Service Commission Notices, and other public notices.
-See Public Notices.
+The City Clerk will post public notices, including Rule Postings, Election Notices, Firefighter, Police Officer, and EMS Personnel Civil Service Commission Notices, and other public notices.

 The City of Austin's technical criteria manuals are available online through the Municode website.